metabrainz/listenbrainz-server/README.md

     $ kitchen converge  # provisions/installs from chef cookbooks
     $ kitchen login     # ssh in to vm

-### Database installation

-Since chef doesn't install PostgreSQL and initialize database yet, this has to be done manually.
-First, after you are logged into the virtual machine, install `postgresql-9.4` package:

-    $ sudo apt-get install postgresql-9.4

-After PostgreSQL is installed, add this line at the beginning of */etc/postgresql/9.4/main/pg_hba.conf* file:

-    local all all trust

-and restart PostgreSQL:

-    $ sudo service postgresql restart

 ### Python dependencies

 Database should be ready.
 Before running any Python scripts, you need to